-Can you retire early if you’re rich?
+Can you retire early with a huge income?
 Of course.
 Bring in $50k a month in income and you will definitely be able to retire.
-But, how many people do you know retire early after getting rich?
+But, how many people do you know who retired early with huge incomes?
 I don’t know many.

 Unfortunately, it flies in the face of human nature.